puzzleMiao/UCLA-CS31/README.md

 # UCLA-CS31
-Submit homeworkS and projects of class CS31 2022 Fall
+Homeworks and projects of class CS31 2022 Fall
 # Fall-CS31-2022
 Introduction to Computer Science at UCLA using C++.
 Several of these projects have frameworks created by David A. Smallberg, the CS31 professor at UCLA.

 **Do not copy the code in these projects directly.
 As the CS professors change project specifications each quarter, doing so will result in an academic violation and likely a poor grade.
 This repository is here for my personal reference and to showcase my development in programming over time.**